Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 And I don't want to detail them because I don't want to give people any ideas.

-But I have let me remind I've said something over the past couple of years.
+But I have, let me remind, I've said something over the past couple of years.

-I've mentioned it here and there, now and then informally, but I'll mention it again.
+I've mentioned it here and there, now and then, very informally.

-I fully expect down the road at some point to be, and not just me, but I fully expect to be denounced and held up as the primary problem for either people that agree with me or believe what I believe, or same party, what have you.
+I fully expect down the road at some point to be, and not just me, but I fully expect to be denounced and held up as the primary problem for either people that agree with me or believe what I believe or same party, what have you.

 I fully expect that.

-Um it's just it's the nature of things.
+It's just, it's the nature of things.

 Everybody wants to blame somebody else for their problems and so forth.

-So there there's there's always pressure on free speech.
+So there's always pressure on free speech.

 There's always pressure on freedom of thought.

-There's always always societal or professional pressure.
+There's always societal or professional pressure.

 I've always been amazed at how people open themselves up to be offended.